arachnida82/matrix-mcnt/README.md

 ```

 # Notes
 **Rate limits**.
-Depend on home server configuration.
-Use --bg instead.
+Depends on the home servers configuration.
+30 seconds should be sufficient, but you can update `FETCH_DELAY` in [matrix-mcnt.py](https://github.com/arachnida82/matrix-mcnt/blob/main/matrix-mcnt.py#L22)

 # Licensing and Acknowledgement